LKC FES students excel in competition with innovative engineering design works

 Second place winner for Google Track category, Saw

 His winning project was titled “IoT Based Smart Single Wall Outlet”.
 The project presented a system that consists of a home control unit and a smart wall outlet that do not only enable the features of remote controlling and monitoring, but a protective mechanism as well.
 “This project was inspired by my previous project that was completed during my degree programme— Principles of Product Design.
 The innovation of this project is the protective mechanism whereby a locking cover hinders the outlet holes from being used by users particularly children where electrocution may happen.
 The project also allows easy monitoring of energy consumption and the electricity charges were also calculated and shown to users,” explained Saw.

-In the MathWorks Track category, Master of Engineering Science student Miow Xie Cherng, Bachelor of Engineering (Honours) Electrical and Electronic Engineering students Ong Jia Ying and Wong Yee Cheng, won the first place with a cash prize of RM5,000, and MATLAB & Simulink Student Suite Edition (for each).
+In the MathWorks Track category, Master of Engineering Science student Miow Xie Cherng, Bachelor of Electrical and Electronic Engineering with Honours students Ong Jia Ying and Wong Yee Cheng, won the first place with a cash prize of RM5,000, and MATLAB & Simulink Student Suite Edition (for each).
 Their winning project was titled “Accurate Positioning for DHL Express Delivery Package using LoRaWAN and A-GPS”

 From left: First place winners Miow, Jia Ying and Yee Cheng